alptugan/blog-teaching/content/🧰 Online Tools.md

 [Online Tone Generator](https://onlinetonegenerator.com/) Free, Simple and Easy to Use.
 There are variety of signal generators including, sine, sawtooth, square and triangle.

+[Export Spotify playlist to CSV or Text ](https://www.chosic.com/spotify-playlist-exporter/) Export your Spotify playlist in `.txt` or `.csv` format

 ## Image
 [Lorem Picsum](https://picsum.photos/) The Lorem Ipsum for photos.
 [Pexels](https://www.pexels.com/discover/) The best free stock photos, royalty free images & videos shared by creators.